joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 $$3\ln{2}-2 \approx .07944$$

+(The one somewhat arcane fact we've relied on is that the area of a hyperbolic sector of $y=1/x$ is the natural logarithm of its greatest $x$ coordinate.
+To deduce that from scratch, we'd have to rely on a little calculus, namly the fact that the integral of $1/x\ dx$ is $\ln(x)+C$.)

 ### 4

 >4.
 If you select three sticks, each of random length (between 0 and 1), what is the probability of being able to form an acute triangle with the sticks?